Agent Builder Demo Application

 From the blueprint view:

-Click on the Draft packaging response text generation block to open its settings.
+Click the Draft packaging response text generation block to open its settings.

 Now, preview the agent to see the new behavior.
 Paste the following review into the input field:

-Then, select a discount amount from the dropdown and click Generate response.
+Then, select a discount amount from the dropdown and click Draft response.

 You should see the agent take a different path through the blueprint and generate a response that offers a discount if you set it above 0.